go-godo/godo/README.md

 p.Task("assets?", func() {})
 ```

-Task options
+Task dependencies

+    S{} or Series{} - dependent tasks to run in series
-    D{} or Dependencies{} - dependent tasks which run before task
+    P{} or Parallel{} - dependent tasks to run in parallel

-    W{} or Watches{}      - array of glob file patterns to watch
+    For example, S{"clean", P{"stylesheets", "templates"}, "build"}

+### Task Option Funcs

+*   Task#Src() - specify watch paths or the src files for Task#Dest()

+        Glob patterns

             /**/   - match zero or more directories
             {a,b}  - match a or b, no spaces
             *      - match any non-separator char
             ?      - match a single non-separator char
             **/    - match any directory, start of pattern only
             /**    - match any in this directory, end of pattern only
             !      - removes files from result set, start of pattern only

-Task handlers

-    func()                  - Simple function handler, don't care about return
-    func() error            - Simple function handler
-    func(c *Context)        - Task with context, don't care about return
-    func(c *Context) error  - Task with context

-Any error return in task or its dependencies stops the pipeline and
-`godo` exits with status code of 1, except in watch mode.
+*   Task#Dest(globs ...string) - If globs in Src are newer than Dest, then
+    the task is run

+*   Task#Desc(description string) - Set task's description in usage.

+*   Task#Debounce(duration time.Duration) - Disallow a task from running until duration
+    has elapsed.

+*   Task#Deps(names ...interface{}) - Can be `{S, Series, P, Parallel, string}`

-### Task Arguments
+### Task CLI Arguments

-Task arguments follow POSIX style flag convention
+Task CLI arguments follow POSIX style flag convention
 (unlike go's built-in flag package).
 Any command line arguments
 succeeding `--` are passed to each task.
 Note, arguments before `--`
 are reserved for `godo`.